gvsrepins/lightbox/README.md

 Teaching html and css to some friends.

-Based on 'From Photoshop to HTML Book' by Jeffrey Way.
+Based on 'From Photoshop to HTML' book by Jeffrey Way.